 The second sauce component is the kale pesto.
 You can use basil pesto, cilantro pesto, arugula pesto, but my preference is the kale variety for extra nutrition.
 Prepare as you would any other pesto, substituting the greens for kale.
 Using kale in the pesto is yet another way to maximize flavor in the greens.

 While the jam is cooking, grill the zucchini and eggplant.
-Roast the peppers, peel the skin and slice.
+Roast the peppers, peel the skin, and slice.
 You can also purchase jarred roasted peppers.
 If in season, try roasted pimento peppers in this grilled vegetable sandwich.
-They are mild and sweet to the taste, similar to a red bell pepper.
+They are mild and sweet to the taste, similar to red bell pepper.

 Okay, I will admit, there are a lot of components in this grilled vegetable sandwich.
 One may think there is one too many, but all the sauces and flavors come together so well to produce a cohesive sandwich.
 Take just one bite, I dare you.
 You won't be trying any other vegetarian sandwiches after this one!